mckeeh3/akka-java-cluster-persistence-query/README.md

 }
 ~~~

 The cluster singleton actor `ReadSideProcessorHeartbeatSingletonActor` schedules a heartbeat interval message.
-On each heartbeat, the singleton actor sends a message to a `ReadSideProcessorActor` instance.
+On each heartbeat, the singleton actor sends a message to each `ReadSideProcessorActor` instance.
 This message is composed of a tag.
 So what is a tag?

+#### A brief overview of event Tags

 You may recall that as events are persisted they were tagged.